ampize/docs/content/docs/tutorials/plug/source.md

 3. Complete the fields unique to your API.

 Source:
-a) Name your Data Source
+- Name your Data Source
-b) Fill in the common base URL to all API's endpoints: (For example; http://content.guardianapis.com )
+- Fill in the common base URL to all API's endpoints: (For example; http://content.guardianapis.com )

 <amp-img src="/static/img/plug_first.png" width="899"height="450" layout="responsive" class="screenshot">